By: Zinnia Healing Editorial Staff | Edited By: Rebecca Hill

 - Arrythmia, which can cause a heart attack

 If you or a loved one is suffering from the effects of alcohol abuse, cocaine abuse, or mixing these two substances, help is available.
 Reach out to us online or call us at (855) 430-9439 to speak with one of our specialists.
 Treatment options exist.
-The end of substance use begins with the first step, and Zinnia Healing can guide you through every next step on your road to recovery.
+The end of substance use begins with the first step, and Zinnia Health can guide you through every next step on your road to recovery.